Hobbies: Hiking, camping, convincing students to do difficult experiments.

 Hobbies: Books (especially sci fi/fantasy), food, dogs (especially pitbulls), science.

-Projects: Alok theoretically studies the functionality of cellular signaling network to encode and decode of extracellular signal in preview of Mutual Information.
+Projects: Alok uses theoretical and statistical approaches to study the functionality of cellular signaling networks to encode and decode extracellular signals.
 He also studies potential factors behind cell-to-cell variability.

 Hobbies: Outdoor games, reading, listening to music.